Julia-Chris/Building-with-Backgrounds-and-Gradients/README.md

 # Building-with-Backgrounds-and-Gradients
-Cloning Apple.com page
+Cloning Apple.com page.
-It is the fourth project in HTML/CSS Microverse Min curriculum Project Features
+It is the fourth project in HTML/CSS Microverse Main curriculum course.
+The main objective is to clone an old Apple website using back-ground and gradients.

+Project Features
 The project has been broken down into four major parts: